denisbrd/braineQTLMR_datasets/README.md

 *table 5* - Gene expression effects (eQTL) in different brain tissues(GTEx v7) for the selected instruments.

+*table 6* - MR results (Wald Ratios) for the eQTLGen instrumented analysis.

-*table 6* - Wald Ratio results for the reverse MR conducted in eQTLGen.
+*table 7* - Wald Ratio results for the reverse MR conducted in eQTLGen.

 ## harmonisedeQTLdata_otherstudiescomparison.tar